-What you might not know is that, when Mr. Potato Head was first released by Hasbro in the 1950s, he was simply a set of body parts.
+What you might not know is that, when the Potato Head toys were first released by Hasbro in the 1950s, they were simply a set of body parts.
 Buyers were expected to use a real potato that they provided themselves.

-It wasn't until the 1960s that Mr. Potato Head got his own plastic body.
+It wasn't until the 1960s that the Potato Head toys got their own plastic body.

 Mr. Potato Head is the original Potato Head toy, and he comes with a range of typically male accessories, such as a bowler hat and a moustache.

 Since his accessories are fully interchangeable, they can be switched with those from any other Mr. Potato Head of the same size.